swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 - ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline;

 You have a CI/CD pipeline to ensure the whole experiment can still be reproduced using the data and the commmands to run using DVC over time.

+You can now safely continue to the next chapter.

 ## State of the MLOps process